Dear husbands-whose-wives-are lonely-for-you,

 With great respect and hope, Carolyn

-**This blog is now a chapter in a book that expands on the ideas in this blog, My Marriage is Almost Dead and My Husband Doesn’t Get It.
+**This blog is now a chapter in a book that expands on the ideas in this blog, Nice to a Fault: Redefining Kindness in Marriage.
+While it is written to women, men will receive an inside look at the struggles of women in ways that will illuminate an understanding of the issues.
 Available in paperback and on Kindle:

 This letter may be uncomfortable in how it specifically addresses husbands.
 There is absolutely gender bias to it…based on the very real stats and the research.
 But there is room for wives or same sex partners of either gender in this letter, for certain.
 31% of husbands petition for divorce…and for some of the same reasons.
 Please, if you are experiencing this letter but in a gender reversed situation, please print it off, and use white-out to blot out “husbands-whose-wives-are lonely-for-you” and write in “wives-whose-husbands-are lonely-for-you”.
 There aren’t as many of you…but you are very, very important too.